casangi/casadocs/docs/_files/imaging/synthesis-imaging/wide-band-imaging.rst

       model.
 The main disadvantage is that the angular resolution of all higher frequency channels must be degraded to that of the lowest frequency before any combined analysis can be done.
-Also, in case of complicated spatial structure, each frequency's $uv$ coverage may be insufficient to guarantee reconstructions that are consistent with each other across the band.
+Also, in case of complicated spatial structure, each frequency's :math:`uv` coverage may be insufficient to guarantee reconstructions that are consistent with each other across the band.

       .. rubric:: Comparison of different wideband imaging methods